bengtssonpalme/MPBIO-BBT045-2025/git-exercise-1.md

 ```bash
 git status
 ```
+This command is very useful to understand what is going on (use it as often as you want).
-The output of this command shows you a list of changes in the project and options on what to do with those changes.
-This command is very useful to understand what is going on so use it as oftern as you want.
+The output normally shows you a list of changes in the project and suggests you what to do with those changes.
+Right now the repo is empty so the output won't tell you much.

-Now let's **create a file** in which you will list the things you need for the ski trip.
+Let's **create a file** in which you will list the things you need for the ski trip.

 ```bash
 nano equipment.txt